Has your website become unmanageable?

 I am a master at supporting clients in shifting from old websites to new ones, with renewed energy and clarity.
 We look at the entire website architecture, re-group and clarify services, and name the navigation items with relevant, intuitive and simple categories.

-We focus on the customer experience so they can find navigate the site with ease, and access your bookings and payment gates in the least amount of steps.
+We focus on the customer experience so they can navigate the site with ease, and access your bookings and payment gates in the least amount of steps.
 We want to make it easy for them to purchase!

-Sitemap and content inventory
+Sitemap and content inventory- aka holding space!

 The content inventory is a list of pages and posts that gives us a reality check.
 An excel sheet with the page name, the url and the future re-direction.
 It also helps us to re-group items and begin to see the website architecture.